atlashruggin.com

 Not Asia Not Europe

-We’ve all heard the cliches.
-Turkey is both Asian and European and has a little bit of both.
-Geographically it straddles both continents and has been part of the Roman Empire, the Byzantine, and the Ottoman Empire.
-It’s language, culture, cuisine is equal parts European, Middle Eastern, and Asian.
-You can say all these things and understand it intellectually but experiencing it in person is another thing altogether.
+We’ve all heard the clichés: Turkey is both Asian and European, a blend of both worlds.
+Geographically, it straddles both continents and boasts a rich history, having been part of the Roman, Byzantine, and Ottoman Empires.
+Its language, culture, and cuisine are a captivating fusion of European, Middle Eastern, and Asian influences.
+You can intellectually grasp these facts, but experiencing them firsthand is an entirely different matter.

 “If the Earth were a single state, Istanbul would be it’s capital.”